Fire forces 17 patients out of Gatineau psychiatric hospital | CBC News

 Fire forces 17 patients out of Gatineau psychiatric hospital

-43 patients had to be taken out of their rooms Tuesday as firefighters battled the blaze
+43 patients had to be taken out of their rooms Tuesday as firefighters battled blaze

-Seventeen patients at the Pierre-Janet psychiatric hospital in Gatineau will have to spend the night in a gymnasium after a fire forced them from their beds Tuesday.
+Seventeen patients at the Pierre-Janet psychiatric hospital in Gatineau, Que., will have to spend the night in a gymnasium after a fire forced them from their beds Tuesday.

 Crews started to clean up the damage caused by smoke.